 Wonderful Shoyu Ramen

-While they’re known for their tantanmen, their shoyu (soy sauce) ramen is no slouch.
+While they’re known for their tantanmen, Nakiryu's shoyu (soy sauce) ramen is no slouch.
 It’s actually one of my favorite shoyu bowls in Tokyo.
-That beautiful whole chicken flavor in the soup brightly shines, strengthened by goldenly rich chicken oil.

 Like the tantanmen, it’s minimalistic in appearance.
 Green negi (spring onions) adorn the center and menma (bamboo shoots) are hiding below again.